 Step 3: Assessments

-The Admissions Day for entry to Year 9 in September 2024 will take place on Wednesday 8 March 2023 at the Senior School.
-During the day, candidates will sit assessment papers in English (written, 1 hour), Maths (written, 1 hour), and Reasoning (verbal, non-verbal, quantitative and spatial; online, multiple choice, approx. 1.5 hours).
+The Admissions Day for entry to Year 9 in September 2025 will take place on Wednesday 6th March 2024 at the Senior School.
+During the day, candidates will sit computer-based assessments using Atom Learning, which includes English, Maths, Verbal and Non-Verbal.

-We invite every candidate who sat the entrance assessments to take part in an interview with the Headmistress or the Deputy Head.
+We invite every candidate who sat the entrance assessments to take part in an interview with the Head or a member of the Senior Leadership Team.
 At the interview, we aim to put candidates at their ease whilst also challenging them.
 This approach enables us to identify whether a pupil will truly thrive here, academically and otherwise.

 Reference from Current School